qelectrotech/qelectrotech-doc/source/reports/nomenclature/create_nomenclature.rst

 Create nomenclature
 ===================

-A `project`_ is a combination / assembly of `elements`_ / components, for this reason the possibility to make a nomenclature, also known as Bill Of Materials (BOM), which shows the information about the different `elements`_ / components is necessary.
-QElectroTech allows creating this nomenclature as a table automatically.
+A `project`_ is a combination / assembly of `elements`_ / components, QElectroTech provides the feature to create a nomenclature, also known as Bill Of Materials (BOM), which shows the information about the different `elements`_ / components.
+QElectroTech allows creating the nomenclature automatically.

 .. figure:: ../../images/qet_bom.png
         :align: center